sbyeol3/A-VOCA-DO/README.md

-# :avocado: A-VOCA-DO : AR based Game application
+# :avocado: A-VOCA-DO : AR based Educational Application

 ## Application Explaination
-  - significance : Increase educational effectiveness by increasing children's interest by using AR games.
   - target : 4-5 year-old children who study English
+  - purpose : Develop educational applications that enable interactive communication with learners using AR that interacts with real images in real time

+  - expected effectiveness
+    - Strengthen learners' ability to infer context through storytelling methods
+    - Generate interest from learners by visualizing real-time interactions with characters
+    - Reduce the resistance of the Alpha generation, who are more familiar with digital devices, to paper books

+  - potential for development
+    - Extension to customized learning applications with different languages and stages of development
+    - Make stories with a variety of endings at the learner's choice
+    - Competitiveness in line with the era of online untact culture and education

 ![start1](./image/start1.png)

 ## Development Environment
   - Unity3D 2.17f1
-  - Vuforia Engine (for AR)
+  - Vuforia Engine
+  - AR core
   - C# (IDE : Visual Studio 2019)

 <img src="./image/unity.png"  width="100" height="100">